-- 1. The Constitution
+- 1. The Constitution.

-- 2. Acts passed by referendum
+- 2. Acts passed by referendum.

-- 3. Laws
+- 3. Laws.

-- 4. Decrees of the President
+- 4. Decrees of the President.

-- 5. Resolutions of the Cabinet of Ministers
+- 5. Resolutions of the Cabinet of Ministers.

-- 6. Normative acts of central executive authorities
+- 6. Normative acts of central executive authorities.

-In the event of a conflict between different types of normative legal acts, acts of higher stature shall prevail.
-A normative legal act adopted by a state body concerning a public relationship on which this relevant body has the specific authority to regulate has superior legal force over normative legal acts adopted by another State body of the same level. $^{\rm 45}$
+In the event of a conflict between different types of normative legal acts, acts of higher stature prevail.
+A normative legal act adopted by a state body concerning a public relationship on which this relevant body has the specific authority to regulate has superior legal force over normative legal acts adopted by another state body of the same level.
+45

-In the event of conflicts between the provisions of the Civil Code and the provisions of other codes and laws which contain civil law provisions, the provisions of the Civil Code prevail.
-46 In relation to all other spheres of law, in the event that two legal acts of equal force contain conflicting provisions, then the specific legal act shall apply to the particular relations, provided that the relations are in the same field as the legal acts applied.
-47 If there is a conflict between general and specific norms set out within the same normative legal act, the specific norms shall apply.
-48 A new normative legal act has a higher legal force over a normative legal act adopted previously by the same State authority regarding the same issue.
+In the event of conflicts between the provisions of the Civil Code and the provisions of other codes and laws that contain civil law provisions, the provisions of the Civil Code prevail.46 In relation to all other spheres of law, in the event that two legal acts of

+- 41. Amendments to Article 149 of the Constitution of the Republic of Azerbaijan adopted by Constitutional Referendum, dated 18 March 2009 - 42.
+Article 1.0.4, Constitutional Law on Normative Legal Acts (N° 21-IVKQ), dated 21 December 2010 (the "Constitutional Law on Normative Legal Acts"), with legal force from 17 February 2011 - 43.
+Article 1.0.1, Constitutional Law on Normative Legal Acts - 44.
+Articles 1.0.21 and 1.0.22, Constitutional Law on Normative Legal Acts - 45.
+Article 10.2, Constitutional Law on Normative Legal Acts - 46.
+Article 2.5, Constitutional Law on Normative Legal Acts equal force contain conflicting provisions, then the specific legal act applies to the particular relations, provided that the relations are in the same field as the legal acts applied.
+47 If there is a conflict between general and specific norms set out within the same normative legal act, the specific norms apply.
+48 A new normative legal act has a higher legal force over a normative legal act adopted previously by the same state authority regarding the same issue.
 49

 Legal acts that are adopted for the implementation of specific (one-time) organizational, supervisory or directive matters or considered for other one-time implementation are considered non-normative legal acts.
-They include the following:50
+They include the following:50 decisions of the Audiovisual Council of the Republic of Azerbaijan, and decisions of the Judicial Legal Council.
+Acts of a normative nature, with the exception of decisions of the Constitutional Court, must not contradict normative legal acts.

-- Decisions of the Milli Majlis of the Republic of Azerbaijan - Orders of the President of the Republic of Azerbaijan - Orders of the Cabinet of Ministers of the Republic of Azerbaijan - Acts of bodies implementing civil registration - Other acts which fall under the definition of non-normative legal acts
+- Decisions of the Milli Majlis of the Republic of Azerbaijan. - Orders of the President of the Republic of Azerbaijan. - Orders of the Cabinet of Ministers of the Republic of Azerbaijan. - Acts of bodies implementing civil registration. - Other acts that fall under the definition of nonnormative legal acts.

 In addition, there are acts of a normative nature, which are also enforceable.
-These are decisions of the Constitutional Court; decisions, regulations and explanations of the Central Election Commission; decisions of financial market regulator; decisions of local executive authorities and municipalities; decisions of the National Television and Radio Council, and decisions of the Judicial Legal Council.
-Acts of a normative nature, with the exception of decisions of the Constitutional Court, must not contradict normative legal acts.
+These are decisions of the Constitutional Court; decisions, regulations and explanations of the Central Election Commission; decisions of financial market regulator;51 decisions of local executive authorities and municipalities;